hwwang55/MolR/README.md

 # MolR

 This repository is the PyTorch implementation of MolR ([arXiv]()):
-> Chemical-reaction-aware Molecule Representation Learning
-Anonymous Author(s)
-Hongwei Wang, Weijiang Li, Xiaomeng Jin, Heng Ji, Kyunghyun Cho, Martin Burke, Jiawei Han
+> Chemical-reaction-aware Molecule Representation Learning Hongwei Wang, Weijiang Li, Xiaomeng Jin, Heng Ji, Kyunghyun Cho, Martin Burke, Jiawei Han
-Under review of ICLR 2022
+arXiv Preprint

 MolR uses graph neural networks (GNNs) as the molecule encoder, and preserves the equivalence of molecules w.r.t. chemical reactions in the embedding space.
 Specifically, MolR forces the sum of the reactant embeddings and the sum of the product embeddings to be equal for each chemical reaction, which is shown to keep the embedding space well-organized and improve the generalization ability of the model.